kyma-project/nats-manager/README.md

 3. Prepare the OCI container registry.

-   It can be Github, DockerHub, GCP or a local registry.
+   It can be GitHub, DockerHub, GCP or a local registry.
    If you haven't set up a container registry yet, refer to the following documentation:

    - Lifecycle Manager: [Provision a cluster and OCI registry](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/developer-tutorials/provision-cluster-and-registry.md)